CIS-566-Fall-2023/final-project/README.md

 - Create objects (box, chair, etc.) procedurally for level decoration.
 - Create textures for scenes.
 - Paint/Populate our levels with textures and objects procedurally.
-- Implement some render features to for better visual effect, such as SSAO.
+- Implement some render features in Unity for better visual effects, such as SSAO.
-- Make the level interactable.
+- Simple scripts to make the scene interactable.

 ### Techniques:
 - Houdini VEX scripting and node networks.
 - Procedural modelling using shape grammars and possibly L-systems.